 Step 6: Final Deliverables

-Send over a final sign-off document for the theme along with that final invoice. :)
+Send over a final sign-off document for the theme along with that final invoice. :) Convert pdf to word and use a great PDF converter support, exporting original PDFs into common file formats.

 Once I get final payment I send them the final deliverables: